 Just like your fridge at home, your powered cooler will perform better if you put in things that are already cold rather than room temperature food as we did during parts of our testing.
 You can hedge your bets with a thermoelectric cooler by adding ice — or ice in sealed containers if the model you've brought home isn't rated to have liquid directly in it.
 By prepping your food or the cooler itself, you'll use less energy right off the bat and be able to maintain a lower temperature more efficiently.

 No matter what powered cooler you decide to upgrade your life with, each model is specific and unique, and we strongly recommend reading the entire instruction manual before using it.
 Unlike most appliances that have a pretty standard set of usage parameters, powered coolers have a wide range of "normal" settings and requirements that you should be intimately familiar with before setting out on your next adventure.
-And no matter what your normal is, we hope our experience and testing helps identify the right powered cooler for your needs.
+And no matter what your normal is, we hope our experience and testing help you identify the right powered cooler for your needs.